Virgil L. Peterson: Inspector General

 On 27 February 1940, Peterson was appointed to Inspector General of the United States Army.
 As Inspector General, he was credited with "seeing more men, maneuvers, and facilities than any other officer in the Army."

 In this role, he helped instill a number of policies that would guide the military through coming cultural shifts.
-In the spring of 1942, he recommended forming fewer black units due to slow deployment of black units because staff at overseas theaters often refused to accept them.
-Peterson argued that it was more important to focus on supplying the army with adequate combat forces.
+In the spring of 1942, he recommended forming fewer black units due to their slow deployment because staff at overseas theaters often refused to accept them.
+Peterson argued that it was more important to focus on supplying the Army with adequate combat forces.
 The suggestion was not acted upon.
 He investigated the treatment of Japanese American soldiers at Fort Riley and in Arizona.

-He was charged by George C. Marshall, the Chief of Staff of the United States Army, to investigate whether training and maneuvers knowledge were adequate among soldiers.
+He was charged by George C. Marshall, the Chief of Staff of the United States Army, to investigate whether training and maneuvers produced adequate knowledge among soldiers.
 Peterson advocated for forecasting the construction of cantonments so that there would be fewer material shortages, which was successfully incorporated.
 He was hesitant towards the Psychological Warfare Division in its early stages, feeling it provided unclear value to the army; Peterson's recommendations led to changes in the structure of the department.